LOOK OUT you Grifters, you

 quickly for Ken, Rosa rapidly moved across from

 office work to become Assistant Detective

-and soon she was working away from the office more often
+and soon she was working on more cases

 than Ken did.